magnus-6/projects_dis/Face Anti-spoofing and  Face Recognition   Systems/readme.md

 ### Facial Recognition Dataset
 - **Total Folders**: 233
 - **Each Folder**: 12 images

+**The dataset is created and organized by me by manually collecting images from participants.
+This dataset is completely new and unique**, with separate sets for processed and non-processed images.
+The total size of the dataset is calculated as follows:

+- **Antispoofing Dataset**: 2 * (233 * 24) = 11,184 images
+- **Facial Recognition Dataset**: 2 * (233 * 12) = 5,592 images

+Therefore, the overall dataset size is 16,776 images.

 ## Data Preprocessing
 - **Resizing**: Images to 224x224 pixels.